mineiros-io/terraform-github-team/README.md

 ## Features

+*This module supports Terraform v0.14, v0.13 as well as v0.12.9 and above and is compatible with the Terraform Github Provider v3 as well as v2.4 and above.*

-This module uses the [Terraform GitHub provider v2.4](https://github.com/terraform-providers/terraform-provider-github/releases) that supports the following resources:
+This module supports the following resources:

 - Team
 - Nested Team